It’s 2020 and it’s time to turn your business into a more lucrative and well-oiled machine. How? With a fitness membership site.

 Next, break those ideas into chapters or lessons.
 Each lesson should also be broken down into subtopics or ideas you’d like to include or cover.

-With an idea of the structure of course and lessons, start to identify and collect supporting documentation.
-These can be worksheets, fitness tips, planners or guides members can use as part of your course.
+With an idea of the structure of the course and lessons, start to identify and collect supporting documentation.
+These can be worksheets, fitness tips, planners, or guides members can use as part of your course.

 Remember Your Welcome Message